Mali - Market OverviewMali - Market Overview

 Opportunities for well-targeted, price-competitive U.S. exports to Mali's private sector may be found in agriculture, agro-industry, telecommunications, mineral exploitation, defense, power generation and distribution equipment, machinery, new and used clothing, computers, processed foods, vehicles, electronics, consumer goods, office equipment, and water resources.
 Malian government contracts for donor-supported development projects offer additional opportunities.
 Such projects might require equipment and technical services for hydroelectric and solar power generation and distribution, irrigation, telecommunications, public health, and agricultural and agro-industrial development.
 France has traditionally supplied Mali with many imported goods, but imports from other countries, particularly China, have gained market share.
 Malian entrepreneurs are eagerly looking to diversify from traditional business networks to new business partnerships with Europe and the United States.

-Exports of U.S. goods to Mali totaled $38 million in 2014 and $73 million in 2016.
-This consisted mainly of exports of pharmaceuticals, chemicals, vehicles, machinery, computers and electronic products, and agricultural products.
-Imports to the United States from Mali amounted to $4.8 million in 2014 and $4.3 million in 2016.
-Under the African Growth and Opportunity Act (AGOA), the principal U.S. imports from Mali are arts and animal/vegetable products.
+Exports of U.S. goods to Mali totaled $73 million in 2016 and $62 million in 2017.
+This consisted mainly of exports of pharmaceuticals, telecommunications equipment, vehicles, industrial engines, excavating machinery, computers and electronic products, textiles, foods, and agricultural products.
+Exports of Mali to the United States amounted to $4.3 million in 2016 and $2.9 million in 2017.
+Under the African Growth and Opportunity Act (AGOA), the principal U.S. imports from Mali are arts, antiques, stamps, and foods.

 Mali Trade Development and Promotion